Things to Consider Regarding Care at Home

 Adult day cares might include dementia care, might include medical care and physical therapy, includes meals, activities, socialization.
 Sometimes includes transportation to and from home.
 Private pay and sometimes MediCal, if qualified.

 Averages $95 per day

-Short term stay in a community.
+Short term stays in a community.
 Usually a minimum of a week.
 Usually in a larger community, rather than the small residential care homes.
-Daily rates which include overnight stays.
+Daily rates include overnight stays.

-Private pay: Averages $125 per day depending on level of care.
+Private pay: Averages $125 per day depending on the level of care.

 If you are struggling to coordinate your care needs or those of a loved one, know that you are not alone.
 Currently close to 20% (7.7 million) of older Americans receive assistance with their care needs, according to a recent study by Cornell University on Disability Statistics.